danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 mainly used for web-related software, but I also use it for various hybrid app libraries.

-Even if I base my script on these package managers, I must not have to install them manually.
-So, I will make my script install these tools as the very first thing it does.
+My script will install these tools as the very first thing it does.
 I will then be able to install everything else, using these tools.

-## Setting up the installation script
+## Creating the script

-I will now create the shell script, that will be the main program that I will use to install everything I need.
+I will now create the script that will install and setup everything I need.
+The script will be modular and extensive, to make it easy to add or remove things as my needs change over time.

-First, create a file called `setup.sh` and add the following code snippet to it:
+First, create a file called `setup.sh` and add the following code to it:

 ```bash
 #!/bin/bash